Ep #093: 7 Essential Questions to Answer Before Exiting Your Business

 Knowing when you want to exit is fundamental.
 It defines how much time you have to plan.
 Instead of vague timelines like “in the next ten years,” identify a specific age range, such as “not before 55 and not after 60.”
 This clarity prevents procrastination and helps create and implement a realistic exit strategy.

-What is Your Most Likely Exit Strategy?
+What Is Your Most Likely Exit Strategy?

 There are four primary exit strategies:

-1. Passing to Family
+- Passing to family

-2. Selling to Insiders
+- Selling to insiders

-3. Selling to Outsiders
+- Selling to outsiders

-4. Liquidation
+- Liquidation

 How Much Do You Need from the Business to Achieve Financial Freedom?

 Instead of focusing solely on maximizing the sale price, determine your financial freedom number.
 This is the amount you need to be financially independent.
-The lower your financial freedom number, the less reliant you are on the business, offering greater flexibility in your exit.
+The lower your number, the less reliant you are on the business, offering greater flexibility in your exit.

 Where Will the Money Come From?